fullern1/previouscode/README.md

 # previouscode
-Homework assignments and projects from past CMSC courses.
+Homework assignments and projects from previous CMSC courses.

 Organized by language with descriptions and files provided by professors if available.